CSCI-GA-2820-SP23-001/customers/README.md

 ## Overview

 This is the Customers API application.
-The `/service` folder contains your `models.py` file for your model and a `routes.py` file for your service.
+The `/service` folder contains the application models in the `models.py` file and the service routes in the `routes.py` file.
 The `/tests` folder has test case starter code for testing the model and the service separately.
-All you need to do is add your functionality.
-You can use the [lab-flask-tdd](https://github.com/nyu-devops/lab-flask-tdd) for code examples to copy from.

 ## Automatic Setup